smythp/sigstore-docs-replatform/content/en/docs/cosign/specifications.md

 ---
-title: "Specifications"
+category: Cosign
-category: "Cosign"
+title: Specifications
-position: 120
+weight: 120
 ---

 `cosign` is inspired by tools like [minisign](https://jedisct1.github.io/minisign/) and